Volunteer at the E.U.P. CDRC

 There is no educational or occupational preference for a Mediator.
 Persons who provide mediation through the CDRC become certified by completing a 40-hour training course followed by 10 hours of observation.
 Training can be provided at a low cost to a volunteer who makes a commitment to mediate an average of two cases per month for three years.

-Participation in all 5 days is required to receive your Training Certificate.
+Participation in entire training is required to receive your Training Certificate.